hackersifu/dormant-lambda-finder/README.md

 ---

 ## Permissions Required
-To run the Dormant Lambda Checker, the following AWS permissions are required:
+To run the Dormant Lambda Finder, the following AWS permissions are required:
 - **Lambda Permissions**:
   - `lambda:ListFunctions` (to list all Lambda functions in the region).
 - **CloudWatch Logs Permissions**: